Createdd/Writing/articles/Reflect2017.md

 ## Read at least 10 books

-Reading was always one of the most important things for me.
-It is important to note that this goal aims at different books than those I have to read for university or work.
+Reading is always one of the most important things for me.
+It is important to note that this goal aims at reading book, which are different than those I have to read for university or work.
 I try to enrich my mind as much as possible with different mindsets and opinions in order to sharpen my mind.

 Some book recommendations from this year:
 - Flow: The Psychology of Optimal Experience by Mihaly Csikszentmihalyi
 - Creativity, Inc.: Overcoming the Unseen Forces That Stand in the Way of True Inspiration by Ed Catmull, Amy Wallace